pola-rs/polars-book/user_guide/src/introduction.md

 The goal of `Polars` is to provide a lightning fast `DataFrame` library that utilizes all available cores on your machine.
 Unlike tools such as dask -- which tries to parallelize existing single-threaded libraries like `NumPy` and `Pandas` -- `Polars` is written from the ground up, designed for parallelization of queries on `DataFrame`s.

-`Polars` goes to great lengths to reduce redundant copies while traversing memory cache efficiently, which creates minimal contention in parallelism.
+`Polars` goes to great lengths to:

+- Reduce redundant copies
+- Traverse memory cache efficiently
+- Minimize contention in parallelism

 `Polars` is lazy and semi-lazy.
 It allows you to do most of your work eagerly, similar to `Pandas`, but it also provides a powerful expression syntax that will be optimized and executed on within the query engine.